 In this article, I’ll review five excellent choices for the best inverter generator for RV use and offer a comprehensive breakdown of the most important factors to consider when buying an inverter generator for camper and camping.

-I’ll conclude with a targeted section to help you choose the best generator for YOUR needs and answers some of the most frequently asked questions about portable inverter generator for a camper.
+I’ll conclude with a targeted section to help you choose the best generator for YOUR needs and answer some of the most frequently asked questions about portable inverter generators for a camper.

 Read on for ratings and reviews of this year’s very best portable inverter generators for RVs.

-1: Champion 3400-Watt Dual Fuel RV Ready Portable Generator
+1: Best Overall: Champion 3500-Watt Dual Fuel RV Ready Portable Generator

-If you’re willing to spend what it takes to get the absolute best portable generator for campers and camping, don’t overlook the Champion 3400-Watt Dual Fuel Inverter Generator.
+If you’re willing to spend what it takes to get the absolute best portable generator for campers and camping, don’t overlook the Champion 3500-Watt Dual Fuel Inverter Generator.

 I love this camper generator because it can run on either gasoline or propane, depending on which fuel type is more accessible to you.